 Pelagia noctiluca is a jellyfish in the family Pelagiidae.It is a beautiful jellyfish, very itching, with eight long filaments (retractable tentacles) that can cause painful burns to the bathers.
 In the depths of Portofino, it’s quite a common sight, especially when exploring the submerged rocky base beneath the Lighthouse.
 This area boasts countless nooks and crannies, revealing an incredibly diverse ecosystem.
 Its coloration is very varied, with often spotted maculature but sometimes even lighter color.
 Pretty big, it has an umbrella that can reach 20-25 centimeters in diameter, and tentacles that lie out can be long over two meters.

-This type of jellyfish are very welcome from the turtles Caretta Caretta, Moon Fish (Mola mola) or even fish like the Boghe (Boops boops).
-These last ones usually biting them at a time when, after days of storming, they come under the coast losing much of their creeping power.
+This type of jellyfish is very welcome from the turtles Caretta Caretta, Moon Fish (Mola mola), or even fish like the Boghe (Boops boops).
+These last ones usually bite them at a time when, after days of storming, they come under the coast losing much of their creeping power.

-It is a jellyfish that, unlike other scyphozoa, does not have the polyploid phase and, after coupling, produces eggs that originate directly new jellyfish, which develop without having no contact with the backdrop.
+It is a jellyfish that, unlike other Scyphozoa, does not have the polyploid phase and, after coupling, produces eggs that originate directly from new jellyfish, which develop without having any contact with the backdrop.